-We human will, in general, get fixated on the superlatives in any field of human action.
+We humans will, in general, get fixated on the superlatives in any field of human action.
 We are continually attempting to figure out who is the greatest, the most grounded, the smartest, best ever, and so forth.
-All things considered, our fixation went so far that a different body was made that distributes a yearly book which reports all the superfluous accomplishments of the humankind.
+All things considered, our fixation went so far that a different body was made that distributes a yearly book that reports all the superfluous accomplishments of humankind.

 Chess players are not a special case.
 For example, when we are playing the game, we are hunting down the best move; we are enthusiastically entering extensive talks about the near significance of Fischer and Kasparov, and so on.

 In any case, we might want you to concentrate on addressing one specific inquiry that regularly entrances the brains of tenderfoots and learner players.

 That question respects minimal measures of moves required to checkmate the foe King directly out of the opening.
 Along these lines, quick checkmates are the principal subject of this article.
 Also, we are going, to begin with, the quickest of all – The two-move checkmate or the Fool's mate.

 A Fool’s Mate is defined as a victory by checkmating your opponent in the fewest possible moves as soon as the game begins.
 It is also known as the two-move checkmate.
 This can be accomplished just by Black, who can convey checkmate on move 2 with the queen.
 Trick's Mate got its name since it can possibly happen if White submits an uncommon screw-up.
 Indeed, even among rank novices, the mate never happens practically speaking.